oktadev/okta-blog/_source/_posts/2020-03-31-spring-vault.md

 Let's assume we don't want to configure the root token in the `vault-demo-app`.
 Then, create a policy granting read permissions on the path where the secrets were stored.
 Meet the Vault Web UI at http://localhost:8200, login with the root token.

-{% img blog/spring-vault/vault-web-ui.png alt:"vault-web-ui" %}{: .center-image }
+{% img blog/spring-vault/vault-web-ui.png alt:"Vault web UI" width:"1523" %}{: .center-image }

 Then go to **Policies**, and **Create ACL policy** on the top right.
 Create the _vault-demo-app-policy_ with the following capabilities: